Haworthia fasciata (haw-WORTH-ee-uh fass-ee-AY-tuh) now named Haworthiopsis fasciata is a succulent plant, native to South Africa shrub lands.

-These plants enjoy locations receiving a lot of bright light but no direct sunlight.
+These zebra plants enjoy locations receiving a lot of bright light but no direct sunlight.

 They do well in medium to high light.
 Therefore, when grown as a houseplant, it is generally advisable to keep them near east or south windows that receive loads of natural light.

-During the summer, the ideal temperature for Haworthia fasciata ranges from 60° to 85° degrees Fahreinthite.
+During the summer, the ideal room temperatures for Haworthia fasciata ranges from 60° to 85° degrees Fahrenheit.
 They will tolerate high heat levels.

-As the temperature drops; it is important to make sure that the temperature does not drop below 50° F to ensure plant health.
+As the temperature drops; it is important to make sure that the temperature does not drop below 50° degrees Fahrenheit to ensure plant health.